KaRReC/holiday/README.md

 7. Function that calculates holiday trip cost after selecting customized options.
 Plus validation for selected options.
 8. jQuery script that disable some options, when others are chosen.
 9. Reset function which remove selected options.

+I added order.php file, it contains script that inserts data into database.